GioBo/ess-view/README.md

 be asked if you want to save the file as a *csv* file and/or you want to overwrite the original file: the answer to both question is *yes*).

+By default `row.names` of the dataframe are not exported; if you want to see the dataframe with its row names, you need to use the prefix argument 0, i.e. use

+    C-u 0 C-x w

+or

+    C-u 0 C-x q

 ## Contributing